 One obvious way of defining the problem is that the supply of housing has not kept up with demand, leading to rising prices.
-Increasing the supply of housing on campus, in the city, and surrounding areas is a central long-term strategy for increasing affordability.
+Increasing the supply of housing on campus, in the city, and in surrounding areas is a central long-term strategy for increasing affordability.
 Recent decisions taken by both the City of Davis and the campus signal significant supply increases over the next 5-10 years.
-How much relief these actions will provide on rental costs remains to be seen.
+How much relief these actions will provide on the rental and housing markets remains to be seen.
 In the meantime, there are many immediate student housing needs requiring attention.
 Our task force has taken into consideration multiple problems that are being articulated by students and a broad array of potential action steps.